cyfrost/install-gnome-extensions/README.md

-# Install GNOME Shell Extensions
+# Install GNOME Shell Extensions Script
 A simple shell script that can automagically download, install, and enable all the [GNOME Shell Extensions](https://extensions.gnome.org/) on-the-fly!

 ### Why?